troclaux/peso/README.md

   - conditions
 - how do i configure nginx?
   - implement basic nginx.conf and a Dockerfile that will run nginx
-  - do i change my current image (node.js official)?
+  - do i need to use two container images?
-    - yes, use one image to run next.js and another to run nginx
+    - yes, one image for next.js and another to run nginx
 - how do i start nginx inside ec2's docker container? docker compose
 - how do i run migrations in rds?
   - add your computer to the ingress rules
   - connect to postgresql database using `psql` with credentials
   - migrate with goose
 - where do i store each credential? (e.g. aws secrets manager, github secrets, my own computer)
+  - NEVER in github repo
   - aws credentials
   - database credentials
   - google auth credentials